A Jacobian Criterion for Artin $v$-stacks: Notation and Conventions

 \section{Notation and Conventions}

-\begin{enumerate} \item Let $\ell \neq p$ be distinct primes. \item Let $\mathbb{Q}_{p}$ denote the $p$-adic numbers. \item We let $\Perf$ denote the category affinoid perfectoid spaces in characteristic $p$.
-For $S \in \Perf$, we let $\Perf_{S}$ denote the category of affinoid perfectoid spaces over $S$. \item For $S \in \Perf$, we will write $X_{S}$ for the (schematic) relative Fargues-Fontaine curve over $S$. \item We will always use $F$ to denote an algebraically closed complete non-archimedean field in characteristic $p$. \item Given a scheme $S$, an Artin $S$-stack $X$ is a stack $X \rightarrow S$ admitting a smooth surjective morphism from a $S$-scheme $U$ such that the diagonal map $X \rightarrow X \times_{S} X$ is representable, quasi-separated, and quasi-compact \cite[Definition~4.1]{LMB}. \item We will freely use the formalism of \'etale cohomology of diamond and $v$-stacks, as developed in \cite{Ecod,FS}.
+\begin{enumerate} \item Let $\ell \neq p$ be distinct prime numbers. \item Let $\mathbb{Q}_{p}$ denote the $p$-adic numbers. \item Let $\Perf$ denote the category of affinoid perfectoid spaces in characteristic $p$.
+For $S \in \Perf$, we let $\Perf_{S}$ denote the category of affinoid perfectoid spaces over $S$. \item For $S \in \Perf$, we will write $X_{S}$ for the algebraic relative Fargues-Fontaine curve over $S$, as defined in the discussion proceeding \cite[Definition~3.3.2]{CS1}. \item We will always use $F$ to denote an algebraically closed complete non-archimedean field in characteristic $p$. \item Given a scheme $S$, an Artin $S$-stack $X$ is a stack $X \rightarrow S$ admitting a smooth representable surjective morphism from a scheme $U$ locally of finite presentation over $S$ such that the diagonal map $X \rightarrow X \times_{S} X$ is representable, separated, and quasi-compact \cite[Definition~4.1]{LMB}. \item We will freely use the formalism of \'etale cohomology of diamond and $v$-stacks, as developed in \cite{Ecod,FS}.
 In particular, we will make regular use of the notion of Artin $v$-stacks.
-We recall \cite[Section~IV.1]{FS} that this is a small $v$-stack $X$ such that the diagonal map $X \rightarrow X \times X$ is representable in locally spatial diamonds, and there is some surjective map $f: U \rightarrow X$ such that $f$ is seperated and cohomologically smooth. \item We recall that a cohomologically smooth map $f: X \rightarrow Y$ of Artin $v$-stacks is of $\ell$-dimension $d \in \frac{1}{2}\mathbb{Z}$ if $Rf^{!}(\mathbb{F}_{\ell})$ sits locally in homological degree $2d$ \cite[Definition~IV.1.17]{FS}.
+We recall \cite[Section~IV.1]{FS} that this is a small $v$-stack $X$ such that the diagonal map $X \rightarrow X \times X$ is representable in locally spatial diamonds, and such that there is some surjective map $f: U \rightarrow X$ from a locally spatial diamond such that $f$ is separated and cohomologically smooth. \item We recall that a cohomologically smooth map $f: X \rightarrow Y$ of Artin $v$-stacks is of $\ell$-dimension $d \in \frac{1}{2}\mathbb{Z}$ if $Rf^{!}(\mathbb{F}_{\ell})$ sits locally in homological degree $2d$ \cite[Definition~IV.1.17]{FS}.
 Unfortunately, as it stands, this is the only well-behaved notion of dimension for diamonds and $v$-stacks (see the discussion surrounding \cite[Problem~I.11.1]{FS}); however, for most of the key applications to $\ell$-adic sheaves it is sufficient.
-We note that, if $f: X \rightarrow Y$ is cohomologically smooth, the sheaf $Rf^{!}(\mathbb{F}_{\ell})$ will be locally constant so any such map decomposes into a disjoint union of $f_{d}: Y_{d} \rightarrow X$ that are pure of $\ell$-dimension $d$.
-If an Artin $v$-stack $X$ is cohomologically smooth of pure $\ell$-dimension over some specified base we will write $\dim_{\ell}(X)$ for the $\ell$-dimension. \end{enumerate}
+We note that, if $f: X \rightarrow Y$ is cohomologically smooth, the sheaf $Rf^{!}(\mathbb{F}_{\ell})$ will be locally constant.
+In particular, any such map decomposes into a disjoint union of maps $f_{d}: Y_{d} \rightarrow X$ that are pure of $\ell$-dimension $d$.
+If an Artin $v$-stack $X$ is cohomologically smooth of pure $\ell$-dimension over some specified base then we will write $\dim_{\ell}(X)$ for the $\ell$-dimension. \end{enumerate}